After completing this section, you should be able to do the following.

 We can get a feel for probability empirically by observing how frequently events occur when an experiment is repeated many times.
 It often happens, as it did with the Chevalier de Mere, that our intuition about probability is not quite right.
 Using the counting techniques we have studied, we can explain why our intuition is off and what the true probabilities are.

 Most of the questions about counting we have considered in this chapter can also be asked as a question about probability.
-For example: How many ways passwords of length 8 can you make using just lower-case letters?
+For example: How many passwords of length 8 can you make using just lower-case letters?
 What is the probability that randomly selecting 8 lower-case letters will give you your password?

 While the subject of probability is vast and complex, the basics of discrete probability are little more than counting.
 So here we will take a brief look at how our study of counting can help us understand probability.